© Andrew Starling

 When Angie returned, she announced, "Last Wi-Fi for a while, as well."

 Out came the mobile phones.
-For Rick and Angie, second-hand Samsungs, phones that had already lived a life.
+Angie's had already made an appearance, a second-hand Samsung, a phone that had already lived a life.
+Rick had something similar.
 For Beth, an almost new iPhone, still shiny and immaculate.